COMPILATION OF UNAUDITED FINANCIAL INFORMATION (SOLE TRADER AND PARTNERSHIP)

 The purpose of this schedule to our engagement letter is to set out the basis on which we are to compile the unaudited financial information for your business.

 1. YOUR RESPONSIBILITIES

 1.1 You will be responsible for the reliability, accuracy and completeness of the accounting records.

-1.2You have undertaken to make available to us, as and when required, all of your accounting records and related financial information, including any minutes of management meetings, necessary to carry out our work.
-You will provide us with all information and explanations relevant to the purpose and compilation of the financial information, and you will disclose to us all relevant information in full.
+1.2You have undertaken to make available to us, as and when required, all of your accounting records and related financial information, including any minutes of management meetings, necessary for the compilation of the financial statements and you will make full disclosure to us of all relevant information.